stacks-network/stacks-core/sip/sip-001-burn-election.md

 the attack coming, and evidence of the attack will be preserved in the burn chain for subsequent analysis.
-This property allows honest leaders to prepare for and mitigate a pending attack by burning more cryptocurrency and/or increasing their proofs-of-work, thereby reducing the fraction of votes the selfish leaders wield below the point where selfish mining is profitable (subject to network conditions).
+This property allows honest leaders to prepare for and mitigate a pending attack by burning more cryptocurrency, thereby reducing the fraction of votes the selfish leaders wield below the point where selfish mining is profitable (subject to network conditions).